-George Martin is most famous as the producer/arranger behind The Beatles career.
+George Martin was perhaps most famous as the producer/arranger behind The Beatles.
 Legend has it that a shared sense of humor sealed the deal between Martin and the Fab Four.
 The band loved his records with Peter Sellers and The Goons.
 In their first meeting in the studio on June 6th, 1962, the group recorded four test songs that didn't quite measure up.
 Martin gave them a bit of talking to about what they needed to do in order to become recording artists.
 When he finished, he added, "Is there anything you don't like?"
 Without skipping a beat, George Harrison responded, "Yeah, I don't like your tie."
 Jokes and laughter followed.
 The producer appreciated their irreverent humor and committed himself to recording the band.
 Martin's expertise fostered musical experimentation throughout the 1960s, allowing The Beatles to push their songs into new territory.
 Martin often contributed as keyboard player in the studio, in addition to arranging the accompaniment to well-know songs like Yesterday, Eleanor Rigby, and Penny Lane.
-George Martin recently worked with his son Giles to produce the soundtrack to the Cirque Du Soleil show, The Beatles Love.
+I once got to see him speak about the making of SGT.
+Pepper, which was really fascinating and quite a thrill.
+George Martin most recently worked with his son Giles to produce the soundtrack to the Cirque Du Soleil show, The Beatles Love.